-Plagiarism is when a student represents work that has been copied from any published resource such as, but not limited to, Wikipedia, electronic texts, videos, or any source without the proper credit (any source that is not the student's own work).
+Plagiarism is when a student represents work that has been copied from any published resource such as, but not limited to, Wikipedia, electronic texts, videos, or any source that is not the student's own original work (including AI-generated work) without the proper credit.

-Cheating is when a student represents any other person's work from any source including hard drives, software, or answer books (such as, but not limited to, Yahoo!
-Answers, translator services, etc.) as their own.
+Cheating is when a student represents any other person's work from any source including hard drives, software, or answer books (such as, but not limited to, Al software, translator services, etc.) as their own.
 An example of cheating includes inappropriate email soliciting answers, documented inappropriate discussions, student-to-student cheating, and cheating in a lab classroom.